 The Agency for Data Supply and Efficiency is responsible for the implementation of the Directive.

-In the menu to the left you have access to:
+In the menu to the right you have access to:

 - Monitoring and Reporting of the implementation of the INSPIRE Directive in Denmark.

 - The Act on Infrastructure for Geographical Information through which the INSPIRE Directive is transposed into Danish legislation.